voxpupuli/agtm/types-and-providers.md

   @doc = 'Manage SSH tunnels'
 ```

-Type validations ACCOMPLISH X and SHOULD/MUST BE USED IN Z WAY/FOR Y PURPOSE.
-Validation has two sorts (I will fix that word later): regular  and global.
-Regular validation, referred to as simply 'validation', does/is used to X.
-Global validation does/is used to Y. Best practices HAS SOME THOUGHTS ABOUT
-WHAT'S BEST.

 Type validations allow you to verify that the contents of your
-resource parameters conform to various validation rules.
+resource parameters conform to various rules.
 There are
 two sorts of validation, parameter and global.
 Parameter validation,
 referred to as simply 'validation' is for inspecting and verifying the
 contents of a single parameter.
 Global validation can be used to